A visit to a U-Pick apple farm is the perfect way to welcome the fall season

 Price: $33.95 per half bushel (2 pecks), no admission or parking fees

 Hours: Weekdays, 9 a.m.-5 p.m., weekends & holidays, 9 a.m.-5 p.m.

 Harvest Moon Farm & Orchard

-This family-owned and operated farm offers a robust selection of fresh and healthy food grown on site, from herbs, vegetables and fruits to vegetable-fed, antibiotic and hormone-free broad-breasted bronze turkeys, and farm-fresh free-range eggs.
+While you’re here, you can enjoy panoramic views of the Hudson Valley and live country music.
 Harvest Moon has also gotten into the hard cider business, with Hardscrabble Cider.
 Order some food from the extensive menu and grab a picnic table to eat al fresco.

-Hours: Fri-Sun., 9 a.m.-5 p.m.
+Hours: Open daily 9 a.m.-5 p.m.

 130 Hardscrabble Rd.

 North Salem, NY

 Barton Orchards features several attractions that take the apple-picking experience to the next level, including a petting zoo (there are baby goats!), a five-acre corn maze, a wooden ships playground, a haunted house (during spooky season), and live music.
 The fall season brings festivals every weekend (like the Apple Festival, the Sunflower Festival, and Oktoberfest) and Barton even has a dog park and Tree Top Adventure — the latter of which gets you admission to Barton Orchards for the day.

 With over 120 acres of apple trees, apple picking is available from mid-August through November.
 You can also find a pumpkin patch ripe for picking from late September to the end of October.
 Don’t miss the legendary apple cider donut sundae at the farm’s ice cream stand, and pay a visit to the Tap Room for a great selection of local craft beer, wine, and cider.
 The farm has a beautiful outdoor seating area where you can wind down.